curry2736/rl-malloc/README.md

 To get the ith graph of experiment j:
 1. Uncomment the 6 lines of code in the second cell which have the experiment i graph j commented above it.

+Run the full notebook to get each individual graph